Configuring AnyCost Bucket File Drops

 • manifest.json

 simple_cloud is the <root_path> of the Billing Connection.
 A single billing period is represented with data for the month of March.
 The <billing_data_id> is 20220301-20220401.
 The folders under the <billing_data_id> are for different data drops.
 Each one contains all the data for March at the time it was created.
-A timestamp is used for the <drop_id> — this is not a requirement, but a useful convention.
-In this example each “drop” contains only a single gzipped CSV file, however for larger billing drops there may be many files.
+A timestamp is used for the <drop_id>.
+This is not a requirement, but a useful convention.
+In this example each file drop contains only a single gzipped CSV file; however for larger billing drops, there may be many files.

 Manifest